NEM (XEM) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 NEM Historical Price

-According to the latest data gathered on NEM live price page, the current price of NEM is 0.01903901USD.
-The circulating supply of NEM(XEM) is 9.00B XEM , giving it a market capitalization of $171.37M.
+According to the latest data gathered on NEM live price page, the current price of NEM is 0.01793249USD.
+The circulating supply of NEM(XEM) is 9.00B XEM , giving it a market capitalization of $161.41M.

 The NEM Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of XEM based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.